abraunegg/onedrive/readme.md

 [![Build Docker Images](https://github.com/abraunegg/onedrive/actions/workflows/docker.yaml/badge.svg)](https://github.com/abraunegg/onedrive/actions/workflows/docker.yaml)
 [![Docker Pulls](https://img.shields.io/docker/pulls/driveone/onedrive)](https://hub.docker.com/r/driveone/onedrive)

-A free Microsoft OneDrive Client which supports OneDrive Personal, OneDrive for Business, OneDrive for Office365 and SharePoint.
+Introducing a free Microsoft OneDrive Client that seamlessly supports OneDrive Personal, OneDrive for Business, OneDrive for Office365, and SharePoint Libraries.

-This powerful and highly configurable client can run on all major Linux distributions, FreeBSD, or as a Docker container.
-It supports one-way and two-way sync capabilities and securely connects to Microsoft OneDrive services.
+This robust and highly customisable client is compatible with all major Linux distributions and FreeBSD, and can also be deployed as a container using Docker or Podman.
+It offers both one-way and two-way synchronisation capabilities while ensuring a secure connection to Microsoft OneDrive services.

+Originally derived as a 'fork' from the [skilion](https://github.com/skilion/onedrive) client, it's worth noting that the developer of the original client has explicitly stated they have no intention of maintaining or supporting their work ([reference](https://github.com/skilion/onedrive/issues/518#issuecomment-717604726)).

-This client is a 'fork' of the [skilion](https://github.com/skilion/onedrive) client, which the developer has confirmed he has no desire to maintain or support the client ([reference](https://github.com/skilion/onedrive/issues/518#issuecomment-717604726)).
-This fork has been in active development since mid 2018.
+This client represents a 100% re-imagining of the original work, addressing numerous notable bugs and issues while incorporating a significant array of new features.
+This client has been under active development since mid-2018.

 ## Features
 *   State caching